taylorhakes/promise-polyfill/README.md

 This implementation is based on [then/promise](https://github.com/then/promise).
 It has been changed to use the prototype for performance and memory reasons.

-For API information about Promises, please check out this article[HTML5Rocks article](http://www.html5rocks.com/en/tutorials/es6/promises/).
+For API information about Promises, please check out this article [HTML5Rocks article](http://www.html5rocks.com/en/tutorials/es6/promises/).

 It is extremely light weight. < 1kb Gzipped